ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 #### Ad Distribution, Budget Allocation, and Impression Management

-1. **Federation of Ad Activity**: After the payment is confirmed, the client creates an `ad:Ad` activity that includes the ad content and the budget.
+1. **Federation of Ad Activity**: After the payment is confirmed, the client creates an `ad:Ad` activity that includes the ad content and targeting preferrences.
 This activity is then distributed to all participating servers in the network.

 2. **Initial Allocation**: The origin server allocates initial blocks of impressions to participating servers via a `Create` + `AdCampaign` activity.